 The American Disabilities Act (ADA) mandates federally funded public mass transit systems operate Complementary Paratransit service for persons who cannot independently use fixed route service because of a disability.
 The ADA Complementary Paratransit service acts as a “complement” to the bus service.

-MOBY is a shared, advance reservation curb-to-curb complementary paratransit service for metropolitan area ADA certified residents and visiting ADA certified individuals, who, as a result of their disabilities are unable to use Metro Transit’s conventional ADA compatible fixed-route network.
+MOBY is a shared, advance reservation origin-to-destination complementary paratransit service for metropolitan area ADA certified residents and visiting individuals who, as a result of their disabilities, are unable to use Metro Transit’s conventional ADA accessible fixed-route network.
 The ADA exempts express / commuter service.

 MOBY service mirrors the geographic areas, days and hours of the fixed route transit network.
 Changes to fixed-routes service level (routing, days or hours) will have the same effect on MOBY’s complementary paratransit service.